AdeebaHadiya/KodeKalesh-2025/README.md

 ## License

 This project is open source and free for educational use.
-See [LICENSE](LICENSE) file.